Clear Air Task Force

 with some types of businesses, especially sexually oriented businesses, massage

 parlors, and eight-liner gaming activities within some bars and stores.
-Constable Hickman invites you to assist us in this endeavor by reporting
+Constable Herman invites you to assist us in this endeavor by reporting

 any suspicious or illegal activity via our online reporting system.